 So, this afternoon we venture out to the extremely impoverished homes of the students we have identified at school as being the ‘most needy of the needy’.

 And I must say, what we saw has shocked me!

-We heard one man has fathered 18 children to many wives, but each wife is left responsible for the children’s wellbeing and education she gave birth to, and he simply deserted them, without a care.
+We heard one man has fathered 18 children with many wives, but each wife is left responsible for the children’s wellbeing and education she gave birth to, and he simply deserted them, without a care.
 One man has three wives, and leaves them the property and refuses financial help this is common.
-Other children are often left when the wife gets a new ‘husband’ and to avoid child neglect or abuse, the child is left with neighbour or family member.
+Other children are often left when the wife gets a new ‘husband’ and to avoid child neglect or abuse, the child is left with a neighbor or family member.